practice area bg MOBILE practice area bg scaled

 • 2024: Drop in total accidents to 331,903, but high rideshare density in Miami, Tampa, and Orlando remains consistent

-Studies have shown that introducing rideshare services in metro areas contributes to a 2–4% increase in traffic fatalities, correlating with distracted driving and increased vehicle presence during peak hours.
+Studies have shown that introducing rideshare services in metro areas is associated with a 2–4% increase in traffic fatalities, linked to distracted driving and increased vehicle presence during peak hours.

 Uber & Lyft Insurance Coverage Explained